nmohseni1/Scrambling/README.md

 It includes methods for generating training data for the neural network.

 ### 2. Simulating_Dynamics_Random_Periodic.py
-Similar to the Random Gaussian module, this module facilitates the simulation of dynamics using randomly generated periodic fields.
-It also includes methods for generating data for testing the neural network.
+Similar to the Random Gaussian module, this module simulates the dynamics of the driven system with random periodic fields for generating data for testing the neural network.